 As incredible as it is, some parts of the city are so well preserved that you can get a clear image of how they lived, how did the interior of the houses look like, the colours, the finishes, the details…

 Even just writing about this I get shivers, but because the city of Pompeii was lost for over 1.500 years, and the tragedy that struck was so fast and final, even the bodies of people – and some dogs! – were preserved under the layers of volcanic ashes.
 Some of them, like the ones in this photos I took, was frozen in time, posing still for eternity..

 By the way, did you know that the people of the city didn`t die of burnings or because of the lava, they suffocated over the ashes?
 (Is this a heavy topic for conversation on a travel blog?
 I think it`s important to know, to understand…)

 Historical facts aside, the city is beautiful.
-You can feel the energy of past generations on it`s walls, you can immerse yourself into their lives while in their courtyards, with water fountains perfectly preserved.
-You can almost see gladiators fighting in the arena, or hear the singing in the amphitheater.
+You can feel the energy of past generations on its walls, you can immerse yourself in their lives while in their courtyards, with water fountains perfectly preserved.
+You can almost see gladiators fighting in the arena, or hear the singing in the amphitheatre.

 And as I prepared to leave this amazing city and get on the train back Rome (sound like home! hahaha), with the last rays of light over the Vesuvius and the most beautiful pink sky, I said goodbye to Pompeia and to it`s many lost souls, and I quietly thanked the universe for having a chance to live this.

-My archeologist side was as happy and amazed as it will ever be…
+My archaeologist side was as happy and amazed as it will ever be…